rahatalionline/github-demo/README.md

-# Repair Utilities
+## Repair Utilities
 Allows you to perform sugar repair, including repair roles and reports, directly from the CLI console (shell).
-This utility aslso include osy_repair.php but launches it ONLY in case where the sugarcrm CLI commands are not available.
+This utility also include osy_repair.php but launches it ONLY in case where the sugarcrm CLI commands are not available.

 ### How to use?
 From the Sugarcrm folder launch: